apache/pulsar-site/versioned_docs/version-2.11.x/security-tls-transport.md

 One scenario where you may want to enable hostname verification is where you have multiple proxy nodes behind a VIP, and the VIP has a DNS record, for example, `pulsar.mycompany.com`.
 In this case, you can generate a TLS cert with `pulsar.mycompany.com` as the SAN, and then enable hostname verification on the client.

 To enable hostname verification in Pulsar, ensure that SAN exactly matches the fully qualified domain name (FQDN) of the server.
 The client compares the SAN with the DNS domain name to ensure that it is connecting to the desired server.
-See [Configure clients](security-tls-transport.md#configure-clients) for more details.
+See [Configure clients](#configure-clients) for more details.

 Moreover, as the administrator has full control of the CA, a bad actor is unlikely to be able to pull off a man-in-the-middle attack. `allowInsecureConnection` allows the client to connect to servers whose cert has not been signed by an approved CA. The client disables `allowInsecureConnection` by default, and you should always disable `allowInsecureConnection` in production environments.
 As long as you disable `allowInsecureConnection`, a man-in-the-middle attack requires that the attacker has access to the CA.

-## Configure TLS encryption with PEM
+## Configure mTLS encryption with PEM

 By default, Pulsar uses [netty-tcnative](https://github.com/netty/netty-tcnative).
 It includes two implementations, `OpenSSL` (default) and `JDK`.
 When `OpenSSL` is unavailable, `JDK` is used.